Yiya Murano: Murders

-Nilda Gamba, a neighbor of Murano's, suddenly died on 10 February 1979.
-On 19 February, Murano's friend, Leila Chicha Formisano de Ayala, died in the same way.
-Murano owed money to both women, and both bodies showed signs of cyanide poisoning.

-On 24 March 1979, Murano's cousin, Carmen Zulema del Giorgio de Venturini, fell and died on the stairs of a building on Hipólito Yrigoyen Street, where she lived.
+On March 24, 1979, Murano's cousin, Carmen Zulema "Mema" del Giorgio de Venturini, fell and died on the stairs of the building on Hipólito Yrigoyen Street where she lived.
 Zulema's death was initially attributed to cardiac arrest.
-Zulema's daughter found that a promissory note worth 20 million Argentine peso ley was missing from her mother's belongings.
-The building's doorman said that Murano arrived for a visit carrying a mysterious package (which was later discovered to contain petit four), and had casually asked for a copy of the keys to Zulema's apartment keys, saying, "I need her notebook to warn her relatives".
-Murano entered her cousin's apartment and left quickly, carrying papers and a jar.
-She complained loudly: "My God, it's my third friend to die in a short time!"
-During the autopsy, examiners discovered cyanide in Zulema's body.
-Investigators discovered the poison in the jar mentioned by the doorman, and in the petit four.
+Days later, one of her daughters found that a promissory note worth 20 million Argentine peso ley was missing from her mother's belongings.
+The building's doorman said that Murano arrived for a visit carrying a mysterious package (which was later discovered to contain petit fours), and had casually asked for a copy of the keys to Zulema's apartment, saying, "I need her phonebook to warn her relatives".
+Murano entered her cousin's apartment and left quickly, carrying papers and a little bottle.
+She complained loudly: "My God, it's the third friend of mine to die in a short time!".
+Zulema's daughter alerted the authorities and during the autopsy, examiners discovered large amounts of cyanide in Zulema's body.

+The investigators soon discovered that Nilda Adelina Gamba, a neighbor and old friend of Murano's, had died under rather unclear circumstances on February 10, 1979.
+Murano owed her a significant amount of money and had offered to stay the night when Gamba went down with a stomachache the previous afternoon.
+No police investigation was launched due to Nilda's diabetes and her elderly age.
+A few days later, on February 22, another of Murano's friends, Lelia "Chicha" Formisano de Ayala, was found dead in her Belgrano Avenue apartment.
+Murano also owed her money and had been seen by neighbours and the doorman's wife entering and leaving Lelia's apartment three days earlier.
+Although disregarded by the authorities at the time, tea and petit fours were present at the crime scene again.
+Later on, both bodies showed signs of cyanide poisoning., although this was heavily disputed by Murano's legal team due to alleged inconsistencies in the samples taken for analysis.

 Arrest

-On 27 April 1979, the police arrested Murano at her home at Mexico Street.
-In 1980, she was found unconscious in the prison where she was being held; later, Murano underwent a surgery and had one of her lungs removed.
+On 27 April 1979, the police arrested Murano at her home on Mexico Street.
+In 1980, she was found unconscious in the prison where she was being held; later, Murano underwent surgery and had one of her lungs removed.

-Murano was convicted in 1985, incidentally at the same time than the Trial of the Juntas.
+Murano was convicted in 1985, incidentally at the same time as the Trial of the Juntas.
 She insisted upon her innocence, saying: "I never invited anyone to eat."

 Murano was released from prison after 16 years.
 It was learned that she sent the judges who released her a box of chocolates as a token of her appreciation.